enkidevs/curriculum/lua/lua-core/events-intro/what-are-events-in-lua-i.md

 ## Revision

-Which of these events could act as a signal for something that has occured? ???
+Which of these events could act as a signal for something that has occurred? ???

 Option A: initializing a variable
 Option B: when a variable equals a specific integer